l30nard0/mif/doc/readme.txt

 3. Overview of Development Environment
 --------------------------------------
-Prototype system implementation described above is implemented and tested on Linux/Fedora 23 and Linux/Lbuntu 15.10.
-Test environment consists of minimum two machines, one being a router running radvd, while another being a regular host running MIF-pvdman and client applications.
+Prototype system implementation described above is implemented and tested on Linux/Fedora 23 and Linux/Lubuntu 15.10.
+Test environment consists of minimum two machines, one being a router running radvd, while another being a regular host running PvD-manager and client applications.
 Additional routers and "servers" behind routers are used in some demonstrations.
 In our experiments, we used virtual machines hosted in VMware Player.